 Kraken Withdrawal fees

 Kraken charges a withdrawal fee amounting to 0.0005 when you withdraw BTC.
 This fee is below the industry average and also constitutes a competitive advantage against the majority of other top crypto exchanges in the market.

 Kraken offers wire transfer as a deposit method, but you can’t deposit via credit card.
 This of course negative news to you if you would prefer to use your credit card for any reason.
-However, as the exchange accepts deposit of fiat currencies at all, it distinguishes itself from many other exchanges that only allows deposits in cryptocurrencies.
+However, as the exchange accepts deposit of fiat currencies at all, it distinguishes itself from many other exchanges that only allows deposits in crypto.

 The security score of this exchange is an A-, when doing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is far above the average when it comes to the exchanges that we list and very impressive.

 There are only a few exchanges that – like the above exchange – receive Mozilla Observatory-scores of B or higher.
 The list below includes a few such exchanges with strong security scores: